Best HTML Email Builders for Designers in 2026

 Bee Free offers legitimate design capabilities on a free tier.
 You can't customize everything, but for many projects, the controls are sufficient.

 The template library is decent, with templates that feel more contemporary than many competitors.
+The designs follow current trends without being trendy, which means they'll age well.
 The export options are flexible, supporting most major ESPs.

 For more on free options, see my guide to free HTML email builders.